coleifer/peewee/docs/peewee/database.rst

 The :ref:`playhouse <playhouse>` contains a special extension module for using a :ref:`BerkeleyDB database <berkeleydb>`.
 BerkeleyDB can be compiled with a SQLite-compatible API, then the python SQLite driver can be compiled to use the Berkeley version of SQLite.

-To simplify this process, you can use the ``berkeley_build.sh`` script found in the ``playhouse`` directory or find instructions in `this blog post <http://charlesleifer.com/blog/building-the-python-sqlite-driver-for-use-with-berkeleydb/>`_.
+You can find up-to-date `step by step instructions <http://charlesleifer.com/blog/building-the-python-sqlite-driver-for-use-with-berkeleydb/>`_ on my blog.

 To connect to a BerkeleyDB database, we will use :py:class:`BerkeleyDatabase`.
 Like :py:class:`SqliteDatabase`, the first parameter is the filename containing the database or the string *:memory:* to create an in-memory database.